yezhengkai/learn-rust/the-rust-programming-language/READMD.md

 A `prelude` is a collection of names that are automatically brought into scope of every module in a crate.
 [Preludes](https://doc.rust-lang.org/reference/names/preludes.html)

-An *associated function* is a function that’s implemented on a type.
+An *associated function* is a function that's implemented on a type.

 The `&` indicates that this argument is a *reference*, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
 Like variables, references are **immutable** by default.

 `Result` is an *enumeration*, often called an *enum*, which is a type that can be in one of multiple possible states.
 We call each possible state a ***variant***.

-Result’s variants
+Result's variants
 - `Ok`: Operation was successful, and inside `Ok` is the successfully generated value.
 - `Err`: Contains information about how or why the operation failed.

 **Crate** is a collection of Rust source code files.
 There are two types of crates
 - *Binary crate*, which is an executable.
-- *Library crate*, which contains code that is intended to be used in other programs and can’t be executed on its own.
+- *Library crate*, which contains code that is intended to be used in other programs and can't be executed on its own.

 A `match` expression is made up of ***arms***.
-An arm consists of a ***pattern*** to match against, and the code that should be run if the value given to match fits that arm’s pattern.
-Rust takes the value given to `match` and looks through each arm’s pattern in turn.
+An arm consists of a ***pattern*** to match against, and the code that should be run if the value given to match fits that arm's pattern.
+Rust takes the value given to `match` and looks through each arm's pattern in turn.
 Patterns and the `match` construct are powerful Rust features: they let you express a variety of situations your code might encounter and they make sure you handle them all.

-The colon (\:) after variable tells Rust we’ll annotate the variable’s type.
+The colon (\:) after variable tells Rust we'll annotate the variable's type.
 For example, `let x: u32 = 1;`.

 The `loop` keyword creates an infinite loop.

 ## Ch 3.1 Variables
 Like immutable variables, ***constants*** are values that are bound to a name and are not allowed to change, but there are a few differences between constants and variables.
 1. Using `mut` with constants is not allowed.
-2. Constants aren’t just immutable by default—they’re always immutable.
+2. Constants aren't just immutable by default—they're always immutable.
 3. Constants are declared using the `const` keyword instead of the `let` keyword, and the type of the value *must* be annotated.
 4. Constants can be declared in any scope, including the global scope.
 5. Constants may be set only to a constant expression, not the result of a value that could only be computed at runtime.